replicatedhq/help-center/content/docs/troubleshoot/getting-started/creating-collectors.md

 To add custom collectors, start by appending each collector to the v1 array in the document above.
 A [full list of available collector types is documented in the reference docs](/api/support-bundle-yaml-specs/shared/).
 Each collector supports various attributes, and these are documented on the collector reference page.

-To illustrate how to use thisl let's add a custom collector spec that will include the logs from an api pod running in Kubernetes.
+To illustrate how to use this, let's add a custom collector spec that will include the logs from an api pod running in Kubernetes.
 This isn't a single pod, but it's a deployment with a label, and the support bundle should contain the logs from all replicas.

 The command that could be executed manually to retrieve these logs is: